What is NBIA?

 Affected individuals who have the clinical symptoms of NBIA but no genetic confirmation are considered to have idiopathic NBIA, or NBIA of unknown origin.

-Of the nine forms of NBIA currently identified, all but two are recessive.
+Of the eleven forms of NBIA currently identified, all but two are recessive.
 Because most of our genes exist in pairs (one coming from the mother and one coming from the father), we normally carry two working copies of each gene.
 When one copy of a recessive gene has a change (mutation) in it, the person should still have normal health.
 That person is called a carrier.

 Recessive diseases only occur when both parents are carriers for the same condition and then pass their changed genes on to their child.
 Statistically, there is a one in four chance that two carriers would have an affected child.
 There is a two in four chance the parents would have a child who is also a carrier, and there’s a one in four chance they would have a child who did not receive the gene mutation.